Furnace Repair in St. Paul

 Even the best quality furnaces will need service from time to time.
 Regular furnace maintenance is a great way to improve the longevity of your heater, but as with all mechanical systems, repairs may still become necessary as your unit ages.
-When the time comes to repair your furnace in St. Paul, make sure to choose HomeWorks.
-Familiarize yourself with the information below so you know when to give us a call!
+When the time comes to repair your gas furnace or electric furnace in St. Paul, make sure to choose HomeWorks.

 Be on the lookout for the following signs your furnace needs repair:

 - Your furnace isn’t heating your home evenly, resulting in cold spots.

 - Your energy bills have spiked, signaling an inefficient furnace that uses up more energy than it should.

 - Your furnace is producing odd smells that don’t go away a few minutes after turning on.

 - Your furnace appears rusted or cracked (call for service immediately)

 If your furnace cannot be repaired, or the repair would be more expensive than a new furnace, we can also assist you with selecting a replacement.
 With honest, upfront pricing and convenient financing options, HomeWorks is committed to helping you save money while getting the furnace service you need!